appsmithorg/appsmith-docs/function-reference/download.md

 ---
 description: >-
-  Download anything as a file
+  This action is used to download a file when triggered
 ---

 # Download